gersteinj/intro-to-programming-18/index.md

 ---
+title: Introduction to Programming - Fall 2018
 ---

-# Introduction to Programming - Fall 2018
 ## UCMHS  | Ms. Gerstein | Junior Technology

 ## About the Course